-A listing of employees employed during the fiscal year was provided.
+A listing of employees/elected officials employed during the fiscal year was provided.
 No exceptions were noted as a result of performing this procedure.

-From the listing provided, we randomly selected five employees and performed the specified procedures.
+From the listing provided, we randomly selected 5 employees/officials and performed the specified procedures.

 B. Randomly select one pay period during the fiscal period.
 For the 5 employees/officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and i.
 Observe that all selected employees/officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);